YanivZl/OS-Mutex_Semaphore/README.md

 # OS-Mutex_Semaphore
-Implementation of Mutex, Semaphore and Reader &amp; Writer Lock for Operation System course task.
+Implementation of Mutex, Semaphore and Reader &amp; Writer Lock in C language for Operation System course task.

    Mutex: